-- Respond to parental requests for advice and information e.g. advice on school admissions in their area.
-Where appropriate, the VSH should signpost parents to other services that can offer advice and support; - Respond to requests for advice and information from providers of early education, designated teachers in maintained schools and academies, and providers of alternative provision in their area in respect of individual children supported by the local authority.
-In particular, the VSH should develop/build on existing good working relationship with designated teachers for previously looked-after children in their area; and - Make general advice and information available to early years' settings and schools to improve awareness of the vulnerability and needs of previously looked-after children.
-This should include promoting good practice on identifying and meeting their needs, and guidance on effective use of the PP+.
+- Respond to parental requests for advice and information e.g., advice on school admissions in their area.
+Where appropriate, the VSH should signpost parents to other services that can offer advice and support. - Respond to requests for advice and information from providers of early education, designated teachers in maintained schools and academies, and providers of alternative provision in their area in respect of individual children supported by the local authority.
+In particular, the VSH should develop/build on existing good working relationship with designated teachers for previously looked-after children & children in kinship care in their area; and - Make general advice and information available to early years' settings and schools to improve awareness of the vulnerability and needs of previously looked-after children & children in kinship care.
+This should include promoting good practice on identifying and meeting their needs, and guidance on effective use of the PP+ for those children who are previously looked after.
+There is currently no PPG+ available for schools to access for children in kinship care.